Author: Brad Beckett

 Director of Education & Outreach, National Real Estate Investors Association

-The National Association of Realtors is reporting that existing home sales were down 6.6% in February to a seasonally-adjusted annual rate of 6.22 million (up 9.1% from one year ago).
-Total housing inventory at the end of February was 1.03 million units, down 29.5% from one year ago.
-Unsold inventory sits at a 2-month supply at the current sales pace with properties remaining on the market for around 20 days.
-The median existing-home price for all housing types was $313,000, up 15.8% from February, 2020.
-Once again, you can guess it, low inventory continues to be the culprit: “Despite the…
+The National Association of Realtors is reporting that existing home sales were up 1.9% in November to a seasonally-adjusted annual rate of 6.46 million (down 2% from one year ago).
+However, this figure does denote three consecutive months of increases.
+Total housing inventory at the end of November was 1.11 million units, down 13.3% from one year ago.
+Unsold inventory sits at a 2.1-month supply at the current sales pace with properties remaining on the market for around 18 days.
+As always, low inventory remains an issue.
+“Supply-chain disruptions for building new homes and labor shortages have hindered bringing more…

 Read More